Bam4d/RollingHorizonEvolutionaryAlgorithm/README.md

 ## Usage

-To use the NTBEA algorithm, you will need to define the following:
+To use the rolling horizon evolutionary algorithm, you will need your game class to implement the `Environment` interface.

-#### Search Space
-The search space defines the potential parameters in their respective dimensions

-#### Evaluator
-The evaluator scores is used to score the combination of parameters for the optimiztion problem

-#### NTupleLandscape
-The NTuple landscape is the set of tuples which are used to choose combinations of parameters to test and score

 ### Examples

-Examples of setting up the `Search Space`, `Evaluator` and `NTupleLandscape` can be found in the `examples` directory and run with:
+Examples of setting up any game environment can be found in the `examples` directory and run with:
 ```
 python run.py
 ```